phbillet/pdesolver/README.md

 ## **License**

-PDESolver is released under the MIT License.
-Feel free to use, modify, and distribute it for academic, research, or commercial purposes.

----

-**Ready to solve your PDEs?
-Download PDESolver now and unlock the power of numerical PDE solving!**
+PDESolver is distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+You are free to use, modify, and redistribute this software under the terms of this license.
+Redistributions must include appropriate copyright notices.

+### Author attribution

+If you use PDESolver in your project or derivative work, please retain the original author attribution:

+**Philippe Billet (2025)**

 ---